State service definitions

 Progression Start Date (Periodic Increment Date)

-The progression start date is the date when a classified employee is scheduled to move to a higher salary step within the salary range for their position’s current step.
+The progression start date is the date when a classified staff employee is scheduled to move to a higher salary step within the salary range for their position’s current step.

 Earning a month of service